Island Type Boas

 Cayos De Los Cochinos ( Hog Island Boas ) boa imperator

 Cayos de Los Cochinos or Hog Island Boas are very rare & unique.
-Mine are direct decendants from Hog Island boas collected in the mid Eigties by the late Bob Sears.
+Mine are direct descendants from Hog Island boas collected in the mid Eighties by the late Bob Sears.
 My Bloodlines are as pure as you can get.
-These Boas are very pale in color and some are almost white.
-They tend to have a light pink or orange background color and average 25 faded dorsal saddles.
-Their tail blotches are just a shade darker than the rest of the body.
-Some Boas are heavily speckled along the whole body & tail.
-One other feature of the Hog Island Boa is its ability to change color.
-They tend to get much lighter in color after dark.
-They also are a small race of boa and mature and breed at around 5 feet or so.
+They also are a small race of boa and mature and breed at around 5 feet & less.
 True Blooded Hog Island Boas are Extremely rare in captivity today.
-My pure blooded bloodline is probably one of the last in exhistance.
-Therefore they are only sold as pairs as I do not recommend breeding my known pure lines into generic pet dealer imposters.
-Hog Island Boas are one the most beautiful Island Morph boas that are available and make wonderful Pets with excellent dispositions.
+My pure blooded bloodline is probably one of the last in existence.
+So in order to preserve their pure bloodline they are only sold as pairs as I do not recommend breeding my known pure lines into other undocumented boas.
+Even the Bronx Zoo has my Hogs on display in their Reptile House ( Photo Below behind Glass ).
+For more details on my hogs read pages 161 - 167 of my latest Book " The More Complete Boa Constrictor " .

 ------------------------------------------------------------------------------------------------------------------------------------------------